AleMorales9011/ForgeWare/src/System-Design.md

 # Database

-With the growth of the user base, one server is not enough, and we need multiple servers: one for web/mobile traffic, and the other for the database.
+With the growth of the user base, one server is not enough, and we need multiple servers: one for web/mobile traffic, and the other for the `database`.
 Separating web/mobile traffic (web tier) and database (data tier) servers allows them to be scaled independently.

 ![database-server](images/database_server.jpg)

-Here's a MySQL database containerized deployment using docker-compose.
+Here's a MySQL database containerized deployment using Kubernetes.

 ```ruby
 # Mysql deployment